Cyclonecode/custom-php-settings/readme.txt

 == Description ==

-This plugin can be used to customize php settings for you wordpress installation.
+This plugin can be used to customize php settings for you Wordpress installation.

 The plugin will modify either the **.htaccess** file or **.user.ini** file in order to change the current php settings directly from within the settings page.

 Since the configuration file needs to be modified this file **must** be writable for this plugin to work as expected.

+= Looking for help =

+I am currently in the search for someone who would like to help me with something of the following:

+- Create a dashboard icon which can be used in the admin menu.
+- Create a banner that would be displayed on the plugins homepage at wordpress.org.
+- Design a nicer and more intuitive admin interface.
+- Create a solid looking icon that can be used on multiple places.

+If you would like to help with anything of the above, please do not hesitate and contact me either on slack or by email.

 = Pro version =